 - An extensive criminal background check is required by all clinical affiliates.
 All Allied Health students participating in clinicals are required to complete these background checks, immunizations, and a drug screening test by the Department of Allied Health office deadline prior to the first clinical rotation.
 Any positive findings may be subject to review by the clinical affiliates and could prevent the student from completing clinical requirements.
 The screening includes but is not limited to:

 - A seven-year county of residence nationwide criminal history check

 Students must meet the TCC admission standards for English Proficiency with a qualifying TOEFL®, IELTS, or Duolingo score:

 - IELTS (Academic)®: 5–5.5

 Program Learning Outcomes

-Program Goal: Demonstrate entry level competencies in the cognitive, psychomotor, and affective learning domains to enter the profession.
+Program Minimum Expectation: Prepare entry-level surgical technologists who are competent in the cognitive, psychomotor, and affective learning domains to enter the profession.

 Essential Functions/Technical Standards

 Interpersonal – interacts with patients and surgical team members with a variety of social, emotional, cultural and intellectual backgrounds.
 Must be flexible and capable of reacting to changing circumstances in a calm manner with professional decorum